 The chaotic state of Spain, shortly before the Civil War, had caused a fall in the value of landed property.
 Everybody wanted to sell.
 Brenan saw there was a risk in putting their money into such a large house in those uncertain times, but he thought it was worth taking.
-He got the house for £1,200 (47.000 pesetas or 8000 euros).
+He got the house for £1,200 (47.000 pesetas in that time).
 It was a bargain:

 The house contained five downstairs rooms as well as kitchen, pantry, bathroom and coachhouse.
 Upstairs there were ten bedrooms with a mirador or tower, which had once been used as a billiard room.
 Behind the house there was a patio with orange trees and a fountain, closed at the further end by a raised alberca or tank which was big enough to swim in.
 Beyond this was a walled garden planted with fine trees and covering three quarters of an acre (Brenan, 1974).

-Gerald found a paradise on earth and he shared his discovery with his friends in letters and books: The Face of Spain, Personal Memory, etc.
+Gerald found a paradise on earth and he shared his discovery with his friends in letters and books: The Face of Spain, Personal Record, etc.

 Brenan recommended the purchase of "La Cónsula" to an American couple: Bill and Annie Davis, this couple often invited intellectuals like Hemingway.
 There, the English writer was able to personally meet the famous Nobel Prize winner.